cfaulkingham/boxes.js/README.md

 # WIP
-Converted all the geneators but I have not tested them. the ones marked in bold seem to be mostly working.
+Converted all the geneators but I have not tested them.

 # Mostly Working
 abox.js

 airpurifier.js

 basedbox.js

 bayonetbox.js

 # Not Working
 agricolainsert.js